Himanshu70565/Secret-Message/readme.md

 <hr/>

 **How the app works?**
->The message written is encoded.The btoa() method encodes a string in base-64.
+>Message is entered by the user and it is encoded in base-64 encoding .

->A link is created corresponding to that message .The new link is : currentLink+encodedMessage.
+>A link is created corresponding to that message .

->Copy the link to new tab and the message simply get decoded again automatically.
+>Copy the link to new tab and the message simply get decoded automatically.

 <hr />

 ![alt text](/media/demo1.gif)